 The expression for odd viscosity \eqref{Odd viscosity: eta_xy,SO}, due to the presence of smooth disorder and related to spin-orbit interaction, is one of the main results of this work.

-\emph{4.
-Spin-dependent hydrodynamic equations.} The kinetic equation~\eqref{Model:general form of kinetic equation}, supplemented by appropriate boundary conditions at the system edges and the Poisson equation relating $\bm E_H$ and the electron distribution function, allows, in principle, investigation of magnetotransport effects, including the anomalous Hall effect, for any type of disorder.
-In the case of smooth disorder, $\tau_n$ rapidly decreases with increasing angular harmonic number $n$, so in the expansion~\eqref{non:eq} of the nonequilibrium distribution function in angular harmonics, it is sufficient to retain contributions with $n=1$ and $2$.
+\textbf{4.
+Spin-dependent hydrodynamic equations.} The kinetic equation~\eqref{Model:general form of kinetic equation}, supplemented by appropriate boundary conditions at the system edges and the Poisson equation relating $\mathbf E_H$ and the electron distribution function, allows, in principle, investigation of magnetotransport effects, including the anomalous Hall effect, for any type of disorder.
+In the case of smooth disorder, $\tau_n$ rapidly decreases with increasing angular harmonic number $n$, hence in the expansion~\eqref{non:eq} of the nonequilibrium distribution function in angular harmonics, it is sufficient to retain contributions with $n=1$ and $2$.
 This significantly simplifies the problem and reduces the description of electronic transport to a hydrodynamic model.
 In particular, summing~\eqref{Model:general form of kinetic equation} over momenta, one can obtain continuity equations for $N_\pm$ in standard form.
-Equations for fluxes are conveniently presented as a system of equations for electric current $\bm j \equiv e N^+\bm u^+ + e N^-\bm u^-$ and for spin current (current of the $z$-component of spin) $\bm i^{z} = eN^+\bm u^+ - e N^-\bm u^-$.
-The factor $e$ in the expression for $\bm i^z$ is introduced for convenience.
+Equations for fluxes are conveniently presented as a system of equations for electric current $\mathbf j \equiv e N^+\mathbf u^+ + e N^-\mathbf u^-$ and for spin current (current of the $z$-component of spin) $\mathbf i^{z} = eN^+\mathbf u^+ - e N^-\mathbf u^-$.
+The factor $e$ in the expression for $\mathbf i^z$ is introduced for convenience.